<img src="https://ws.zoominfo.com/pixel/20BaaYt5U7vKWlVNoJuI" width="1" height="1" style="display: none;">

 So it goes without saying that when you want something to succeed, you start with a plan.

-Not all of the 900,000 podcasts available today have undergone this critical thinking (which is probably why so many have “podfaded”).
-But those that continually capture attention and listenership started with a strategy and continually refine over time.
+Not all of the 5 million podcasts available today have undergone this critical thinking (which is probably why so many have “podfaded”).
+But those that continually capture attention and listenership started with a strategy and continually refine that plan over time.

-At Casted, strategy is a simple formula that includes purpose, goals, audience, and theme.
-Before you hit record, consider these crucial areas of podcast planning.
+At Casted, podcast and video strategy is built out of purpose, goals, audience, and theme.
+Before you hit record, consider these crucial areas of podcast planning and create your brand's podcast marketing strategy.

 Define Your Why

 Why did you start your podcast?
-(No, really...why?)
-It’s ok if you don’t have an answer right away, but before you start down the path of production, it’s important to understand how your show will differ from the hundreds of thousands of other podcasts out there.
+(No, really, why?)
+It’s ok if you don’t have an answer right away, but before you start down the path of recording and production, it’s important to understand how your show will differ from the hundreds of thousands of other podcasts out there.

 1. Is there a business need for your podcast?
 Every email, webinar, or campaign you produce ties back to a specific business need.
-Podcasts deserve the same attention and can be leveraged as a key business opportunity and brand differentiator.
+Likewise, podcasts can be leveraged as a key business opportunity and brand differentiator.

 2. Is there an audience for it?
 Your audience doesn’t have to be gigantic — it just has to be engaged.
 Whether you’re speaking to hundreds or thousands, identifying your listeners is as important as determining a market for a product.

 3. Do you have a unique perspective to contribute?
 How is your show different from every other podcast?
 Why should listeners choose your show and not another?
-The answer lies in the unique perspective and experience you have to share (like our friend Sam Jacobs talks about).
+The answer lies in the unique perspective and experience you have to share (like our friend Sam Jacobs, host of the Sales Hacker Podcast talks about).

-Grabbing a microphone and setting off into unchartered territory may be exciting, but it’s not sustainable.
+Grabbing a microphone and setting off into unchartered territory may be exciting, but it’s not sustainable without achieving brand goals.
 How will you know when your podcast has succeeded?
 How will you pay your team?

-“You can’t pay your employees with downloads,” says podcaster and marketing extraordinaire Jay Baer.
+“You can’t pay your employees with downloads,” podcaster and marketing extraordinaire Jay Baer says.
 “Look at your spike in SEO; look at your spike in people mentioning the show to your customer success team.”
+You have to know what your brand plans to achieve with a B2B show.
+It's one of the main determiners of whether you should do a podcast in the first place.

-Your podcast goals can be whatever makes the most sense for your brand.
-The important thing is just setting them and paying close attention once you’re up and running.
-At Casted, we recommend looking beyond just downloads and eyeing measurements like:
+Your podcast goals should be whatever makes the most sense for your brand and your podcast content strategy.
+The important thing is to choose KPIs that best align with your goals and then paying close attention to these metrics once you’re up and running.
+At Casted, we recommend using metrics that matter and go beyond just downloads, like:

-• # of verbal mentions to team members (tracked via CRM, customer service portal, or internal spreadsheet)
+• # of verbal mentions to sales and customer success team members (tracked via CRM, customer service portal, or internal spreadsheet)

 • # of podcast merchandise purchases